skonda29/lumaa-spring-2025-swe/README.md

 - **User Authentication:**
   - Register a new user (`POST /auth/register`) with username and password (hashed using bcrypt).
   - Login an existing user (`POST /auth/login`) and receive a JWT for subsequent requests.
-  - Protect tasks endpoints so they can only be accessed by authenticated users.

 - **Task Management:**
   - **List Tasks:** `GET /tasks` fetches all tasks associated with the authenticated user.